HowToThink/HowToThink/source/PvL_05.rst

     .. sourcecode:: python3
         :linenos:

-        for keys in english_spanish.keys():   # The order of the k's is not defined print("Got key", key, "which maps to value", english_spanish[key])
+        for key in english_spanish.keys():   # The order of the k's is not defined print("Got key", key, "which maps to value", english_spanish[key])

         keys = list(english_spanish.keys())